jhallen/exorsim/doc/edos.md

 [M6800_Co-Resident_Editor_Reference_Manual_1977](https://www.bitsavers.org/components/motorola/6800/exorciser/M6800_Co-Resident_Editor_Reference_Manual_1977.pdf)

-### ASM
+### ASM (file ASMB)

-ASM is the absolute assembler, meaning it generates S19 files directly but can not generate relocatable object files that work with RLOAD.
+ASM is the absolute assembler, meaning it generates S19 files directly (or assembles directly to memory) but can not generate relocatable object files that work with RLOAD.

 Mike Douglas (aka "Deramp") ported this from the Astral-2000.